 * intelligence or brainpower to learn and do job

-My research on great employees found great employees often get certain pre-employment test scores.
+My research on great employees found employees with a good work ethic often get certain pre-employment test scores.
 Definition = Great employees are both

 1. Highly Productive